Left to right: Richard Cohen, Ted Marcuccio, Sonia Egbert, and Gregory Plucinski

 Gregory G. Plucinski

-Mr. Plucinski has more than 27 years of experience in pharmaceutical research, development and manufacturing operations.
-Prior to joining Summit Biosciences in 2009, Mr. Plucinski served as Vice President of Pharmaceutical Manufacturing Operations at Intranasal Therapeutics, Inc. ("ITI"), where he led the design, construction, start-up, validation and the day-to-day operations of the manufacturing plant.
-While at ITI, he also led the product development team to the successful development and manufacturing of ITI's lead products, midazolam nasal spray for epileptic seizure and hydromorphone nasal spray for acute pain.
-This work and others led to patent filings which are currently pending or issued with the USPTO.
-Prior to joining ITI in 2002, Mr. Plucinski has held various senior operational management positions in both start-up and high growth-organizations such as Dey, LP (Merck, KGaA subsidiary) where he led teams to develop and manufacture a diverse array of pharmaceutical and biological products, including generic nasal spray and inhalation products.
-Mr. Plucinski holds a B.S. in Biology from the University of Wisconsin - Whitewater and an M.B.A. from the University of Kentucky.
+Mr. Plucinski has more than 30 years of experience in pharmaceutical research, development and manufacturing operations.
+Most recently, Mr. Plucinski led the start-up of Summit Biosciences Inc., playing the dual role of driving the technical formulation and product development, and also managing the facility and operations.
+Mr. Plucinski’s recognized expertise in nasal spray formulation, product development and commercialization along with his commitment to Summit’s culture of excellence and accountability has resulted in long-term relationships with multiple Clients and Partners, for whom Summit now commercially manufactures products for both the US and ex-US markets.
+He has capitalized upon these demonstrated successes by expanding the capabilities Summit offers to Clients, expanding the facility footprint and installing additional capacity, while maintaining an exemplary Quality record and outstanding customer service.
+Summit has hosted multiple FDA inspections with no 483s and also a successful EMA inspection which led to receipt of an EU GMP Certificate.
+Prior to leading the start-up of Summit in 2009, Mr. Plucinski served as Vice President of Pharmaceutical Manufacturing Operations at Intranasal Therapeutics, Inc. ("ITI"), where he led the design, construction, start-up, validation and the day-to-day operations of the manufacturing plant.
+While at ITI, he also led the product development team to successfully develop and manufacture ITI's lead products, midazolam nasal spray for epileptic seizure and hydromorphone nasal spray for acute pain.
+This work included leading the invention and early development of Nayzilam® (midazolam) nasal spray, CIV.
+Prior to joining ITI in 2002, Mr. Plucinski has held various senior operational management positions in both start-up and high growth-organizations such as Dey, LP (Merck, KGaA subsidiary) where he led teams to develop and manufacture a diverse array of pharmaceutical and biological products, including a blood substitute, generic nasal sprays and inhalation products.
+Mr. Plucinski received a B.S. in Biology from the University of Wisconsin - Whitewater and an M.B.A. from the University of Kentucky.

 Sonia L. Egbert